Tran-Cindy/MoneyManagement/README.md

 - Investments - add, edit, delete investments

 Each button has a tooltip on what it does.
 4 Themes: default, blue, green, pink.
+Preview of the project can be found in the "images" folder.